 So who is The Spicery perfect for?

-Anyone who loves using spices in their food, anyone who loves curry and anyone who wants to be adventurous and try new and exciting spicy dishes from around the world but without hassle or faff of tracking down hard-to-find ingredients or following complicated recipes.
+The Spicery is perfect for anyone who loves using spices in their food, anyone who loves curry and anyone who wants to be adventurous and try new and exciting spicy dishes from around the world but without hassle or faff of tracking down hard-to-find ingredients or following complicated recipes.

-Anyone who wants to increase their repertoire of interesting, easy to make, delicious tasting dishes.
+The Spicery is perfect for anyone who wants to increase their repertoire of interesting, easy to make, delicious tasting dishes.
 Once you have the recipes you can remake simplified versions of them from spices that are easy to obtain or you may well already own.

 We will almost certainly be trying out more of these kits as well as working on our own versions of the ones we have already tried.
 Look out for them coming up on the blog soon!